-We work with local organisations to help disadvantaged girls access education and avoid early marriage, and to provide medical treatment for children whose parents cannot afford it.
-With your support, we can help more even young people survive and thrive.
+We work with local organisations in Kenya to help disadvantaged girls access education and avoid early marriage, and to provide medical treatment for children whose parents cannot afford it.
+With your support, we can help even more young people survive and thrive.

 "I was born to a family of eight children.
 My future was bleak, but Tewa rescued me and I can now support my family.
 I earn enough income to support my two brothers in their education." - Jenifer, 22, who works at a hotel and golf club.